API

 day_of_week = '*',

-stores the schedule of a repeative Job
+)Cron stores the schedule of a repeative Job, implemented according to Linux-based crontab(5) table.

 Jobs are executed when the second, minute, hour and month fields match the current time.
-If neither day_of_month
+If neither day_of_month nor day_of_week starts with *, cron takes the union (∪) of their values day_of_month ∪ day_of_week.
+Otherwise cron takes the intersection (∩) of their values day_of_month ∩ day_of_week.

-When an argument is an Int
+When an argument is an Int:

-Field | Allowed values |
+| Field | Allowed values |

 second | 0-59 |